drakon660/Lodgify/README.md

 ## Movies challenge
-Welcome to the tech challenge for Lodgify’s Backend developers candidates.

 ---

 Please follow the instructions included here.
 When you are finished, zip it, use a cloud service to upload it and send the link to us by **email**.